outofmbufs/pidcontrol/README.md

 READ-ONLY ATTRIBUTES:
 - `pid` -- the PIDPlus object

-Semantic notes: throughout the three pre/mid/post calculation events, any time one of the five attributes `e`, `p`, `i`, `d`, and `u` are set to something other than None, they become the value for that parameter and will NOT be overwritten by the PIDPlus code from that point on in this iteration of the `pid()` calculation.
-Note, however, that they can certainly be overwritten by other modifiers further down the list if there are multiple modifiers in this PIDPlus.
+The idea of this event is that the framework is about to calculate `e`, `p`, `i`, and `d` the usual way; these are the so-called _base_ terms.
+However, a modifier can substitute an alternate value for any of those terms; it does so by setting the corresponding attribute in this event to something other than None.
+Doing that for `e` will override the internal _error() calculation and this `e` value will be passed to the other p/i/d internal methods.
+Setting any of `p`, `i`, or `d` to not-None will similarly bypass the corresponding internal method for that term and substitute the value given.
+Setting `u` to anything not-None will short-circuit the whole shebang and cause that value to be the final control value returned by `.pid()`.

 Consider this trivial example:

     class UBash(PIDModifier):
-        def PH_precalc(self, event):
+        def PH_base_terms(self, event):
             event.u = .666

     z = PIDPlus(Kp=1, modifiers=UBash())